 8] Check your SATA port

 These days most motherboards contain SATA 3Gbps/ SATA 6Gbps ports.
 The speed of the port stands heavily on the SSD’s performance.
-It can be difficult to identify the SATA Port, hence you must refer to the motherboard’s manual to correctly determine it.
+It can be difficult to identify the SATA Port, hence you must refer to the motherboard’s manual to determine it correctly.
 Typically, motherboards made on Intel chipsets contain an Intel SATA controller.
 This controller specifically has the highest speed.
 So, the boot device should be connected to this one only.

 9] Check your SATA cable